Louisville vs. Washington Women's Basketball Predictions & Picks - December 20

 Louisville Performance Insights

-- The Cardinals' +211 scoring differential (outscoring opponents by 17.6 points per game) is a result of scoring 77.1 points per game (58th in college basketball) while allowing 59.5 per outing (101st in college basketball).
+- The Cardinals average 77.1 points per game (58th in college basketball) while giving up 59.5 per outing (98th in college basketball).
+They have a +211 scoring differential overall and outscore opponents by 17.6 points per game.

 Washington Performance Insights

-- The Huskies put up 70.9 points per game (118th in college basketball) while giving up 45.6 per contest (first in college basketball).
-They have a +278 scoring differential and outscore opponents by 25.3 points per game.
+- The Huskies are outscoring opponents by 25.3 points per game, with a +278 scoring differential overall.
+They put up 70.9 points per game (117th in college basketball) and give up 45.6 per outing (first in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.